redlioncanada/qualifier-api/docs/WP fields.md

 # Whirlpool Wall Ovens

 - X width
-- X capacity
+- X! capacity - same as KAD
     + no capacity info for 1 of 8: http://www.whirlpool.ca/-[WOS52EM4AS]-1304404/WOS52EM4AS/
-- X single
+- X single - same as KAD
-- X double
+- X double - same as KAD
-- X combination
+- X combination - same as KAD
-- X trueConvection
+- X trueConvection - same as KAD
-- / accuBake (bool) - has SF "AccuBake\u00ae Temperature Management System" (same as Ranges)
+- X accuBake (bool) - has SF "AccuBake\u00ae Temperature Management System" (same as Ranges)
-- / digitalThermometer - has SF containing "thermometer"
+- X digitalThermometer - has SF containing "thermometer"